 - In case of food scarcity, they will also eat the droppings of polar bears and wolves.

-- Their most common prey is lemming, and a family of Arctic fox eat dozens of lemmings every day.
+- Their most common prey is a lemming, and a family of Arctic fox eats dozens of lemmings every day.

-- In some regions of northern Canada, a large number of seasonally migrating birds serves as an important food source for Arctic foxes.
+- In some regions of northern Canada, a large number of seasonally migrating birds serve as an important food source for Arctic foxes.

-- Seabirds are also their major diet on the coastal regions of Iceland and other islands.
+- Seabirds are also their major diet in the coastal regions of Iceland and other islands.

-- They also prey on the pups of ringed seals during the months of April and May, when the young seals are only confined to their dens under the snow.
+- They also prey on the pups of ringed seals during April and May, when the young seals are only confined to their dens under the snow.

-- Arctic fox is also an important predator of the birds’ eggs, and eats the eggs of all birds except the large species of the tundra birds.
+- The Arctic fox is also an important predator of the birds’ eggs and eats the eggs of all birds except the large species of the tundra birds.